UrsidaeWasTaken/Uno-Game/README.md

 ![alt text][logo]
 An implementation of the popular **_UNO Card Game_** using Python.

 **Master** - The stable and official version.
 Only updated with fully tested and playable version, not for unstable or features in development.
-Currently old/original UNO Game version.
+Currently UNO v1.1.0

 **Develop** - Latest development and features for next release.
 All approved features will be added into here and devloped on until stable enough for release.
-Currently fixing bugs and revisiting optimisation.

 **Features** - Experimental features that are unstable and not fully tested.
 Approved features will be moved into the Develop branch until good enough for release.